mickjeon/amazon_sales_prediction/README.md

 We then created to new columns.
 We calculated the discount_rate of each instance using actual_price and discount_price.
 We also calculated the aggregate rating, agg_rating, by multiplying ratings and no_of_ratings columns.

 Last but not least, we normalized the data using min-max normalization and standardized the data by using z-scoring.

+## First Model: Polynomial Regression

+Based on the observation that the correlation matrix did not reveal significant linear relationships, we chose polynomial regression.
+To enhance the flexibility of our model, we converted the sub_category into integer values representing categories.
+We merged the rating datasets for Amazon Fashion, Televisions, and Luxury Beauty into one dataset, mapping the categories as follows:

+Amazon Fashion: 0
+Televisions: 1
+Luxury Beauty: 2
+The polynomial regression model yielded the lowest testing Mean Squared Error (MSE) at degree 3.
+At degree 3, the testing MSE was 0.019547535944113525, and the training MSE was 0.0117217271095025.

+Even though polynomial regression yielded satisfactory results, it is likely due to the clustering of ratings between 3 and 4. the next two models we are considering are:

+Neural Network: A neural network would be a good choice for modeling the relationship between rating and the features such as no_of_ratings, discount_price_usd, actual_price_usd, discount_rate, and agg_rating, as there may be complex nonlinear relationships.
+This is because neural networks is good at capturing complex nonlinear patterns, and they offer the flexibility to fine-tune hyperparameters, including various loss functions and activation functions, to adapt to the characteristics of the dataset.

+SVM: SVM can also handle nonlinear relationships between ratings and the product information.
+By categorizing ratings into discrete classes (e.g., 1, 2, 3, 4, 5), we can expect that SVM can effectively classify ratings based on the given features of the product.